 Driving in New York can feel like navigating a minefield, especially in the city.
 With demanding traffic, crazy drivers, and the ever-growing list of moving and parking violations, sometimes it feels like your only choice is either to crash or get a ticket!
 When you realize that highway patrol and meter maids have a quota and are actively looking for people who could be ticket-able, you begin to feel like the system is stacked against you.

 The good news is that there are lots of ways to help keep your car insurance rates from breaking the bank.
 Here, we will discuss only the top five.
 That isn’t because the other methods won’t help.
-It’s because the top five auto insurance-saving methods are the best, will save you the most, and will work the fastest.
+It’s because the top five car insurance-saving methods are the best, will save you the most, and will work the fastest.
 Most importantly, the tips we are going to share will continue to work over time.
-That means they might cost you an initial investment, but they will pay off in years and years of cheaper car insurance quotes and premiums.
+That means they might cost you an initial investment, but they will pay off for years and years of cheaper car insurance quotes and premiums.
 Some will even apply retroactively to the date you completed the hack!

 NY Auto Insurance Tips at a Glance